1942 5¢ China Resistance

 This stamp was issued to commemorate the fifth anniversary of China’s resistance against the Japanese Empire in the early days of World War II.
 The 5¢ denomination would have paid for a first-class letter to China.

 The stamp pictures Abraham Lincoln and Dr. Sun Yat-sen. Sun is considered the father of the Republic of China and was the country’s first president.
 His Three Principles (nationalism, democracy, and people’s livelihood) were inspired by the last portion of Lincoln’s Gettysburg address, “Of the people, by the people, for the people.”
-Both inscriptions are written under the respective statesman, Sun Yat-sen’s in Chinese characters.
+Both inscriptions are written under the respective statesman, Sun Yat-sen’s in Chinese characters, a first for a US stamp.

 A map of China and the Republic’s national symbol, a sun, are also pictured on the stamp.
 In addition, the date of the beginning of the war and the Chinese motto “Fight the War and Build the Country” are inscribed in the sun.